 The Newport Beach Christmas Boat Parade dates back for over a century.
 Originally the event was called the Tournament of Lights.
-The first boat parade was held during the summer of 1908 with nine vessels’ lit by Japanese lanterns.
-The event grew each year until 1916 when it halted during World War One.
+The first boat parade was held in 1908, with nine vessels’ lit by Japanese lanterns.
+The event grew each year until 1916, when it halted during World War One.

 In 1919 the boat parade resumed with decorated floats towed around the harbor.
-The Tournament of Lights continued to grow until 1949 when it was stopped because it was creating too much congestion in the harbor.
+The Tournament of Lights continued to grow until 1949, when it was stopped because it created too much congestion in the port.

 Newport Beach Christmas Boat Parade Route

-Popular places to dine and view this spectacular nautical parade include the Chart House, Villa Nova, Rusty Pelican and the Balboa Bay Club.
-Advance reservations are a must at any of these fine Newport Beach Resturants.
+Popular places to dine and view this spectacular nautical parade include the Chart House, Villa Nova, Rusty Pelican, and the Balboa Bay Club.
+Reservations are a must at any of these fine Newport Beach Restaurants.